nextstrain/ncov/narratives/ncov_sit-rep_2020-04-03.md

 Within each cluster, however, each of these cases is most closely related to other cases from Ontario, indicating that this is most likely local, community transmission.
 <br><br>
 From this, we infer that there has likely been community transmission in Ontario since at least the 3rd of March.
+<br><br>
+Interestingly, most of the surrounding sequences (faded tips) are from the U.S., suggesting that there has been significant mixing between the two countries.
 <!-- There is no right side text -->